fmselab/roby/docs/index.md

   accuracy = classification(environment, reader)
   ```

 * Define the **alteration** against which you want to compute the robustness of your model.
-For example, if we want to use a _Gaussian Noise_, with variance 200,  we can define:
+For example, if we want to use a _Gaussian Noise_ with variance 200,  we can define:
   ```python
   alteration_type: Alteration = GaussianNoise(0, 1, 200)
   ```